MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot showing notification that someone is sharing.](./media/notif-started-sharing.png "View others' space")

-7. Either call participant can place annotations directly in the shared environment (their own environment) or by selecting **Start Annotating**.
+7. Either call participant can place annotations directly in the shared environment (their own environment) or by selecting **Start annotating**.

     > [!NOTE]
     > After the remote collaborator selects **Start Annotating**, they can add mixed reality annotations on a frozen frame of the shared environment.
 Afterwards, they can select the **Check Mark** and then the annotation will appear in the technician's shared environment.